TommyTeaVee/click-to-call-2/README.md

 })
 ```

 ## Customizing automatic run

 Current version is developed with running script immediately after its load if script contains required `data-` attributes.
 You can modify this behavior in `src/click-to-call.ts` file.

+## Compatibility

+Current version does not support any mobile devices.
+Rendering is skipped due to WebRTC compatibility also on Internet Explorer browser.
 ## License

 [MIT](https://github.com/cubase/call-to-webrtc/blob/master/LICENSE.md)